 • Research shows that students who receive good test preparation can raise their scores from 50 to 200 points.
 Even the most gifted test takers often get test coaching.
 Effective coaching usually takes 2-3 months.

-• Test anxiety if often best addressed by being very well prepared.
+• Test anxiety is often best addressed by being very well prepared.

 • Good enough scores are different for different colleges.
-A good way to see what a particular college’s SAT/ACT requirements are is to find out the Median Range (25th-75th percentile) of SAT/ACT scores of accepted applicants.
+A useful way to determine what a particular college’s SAT/ACT requirements are is to find out the Median Range (25th-75th percentile) of SAT/ACT scores of accepted applicants.
 Go to the Test Scores, Acceptance Rates, etc. chart in the "Application Info" section for the median test scores of the colleges to which most students apply.

 • The more competitive a school is, the higher their test requirements usually are.